About

 Author of ‘The Christian Image and Contemporary British Painting: (the communication of Meaning and Experience in Religious paintings).’

-Nicholas Wyatt’s paintings combine two systems of thought routinely separated by modern secular concepts and values - religion and aesthetics.
-His work explores themes of presence, reception aesthetics, spirituality, and narrative, particularly through the lens of Baroque religious iconography, examining how meaning and experience are communicated in painting across time and cultures.
+Nicholas Wyatt’s paintings combine two systems of thought ordinarily separated by modern secular concepts and values – aesthetics and religion.
+His work explores themes of presence, reception aesthetics, spirituality and narrative, especially through the lens of Baroque religious iconography, examining how meaning and experience are communicated in painting across time and cultures.

-He works across various mediums, including painting, drawing, and printmaking.
-Wyatt's practice encompasses both abstract and figurative painting, characterized by expressive brushwork, rich colour palettes, and a deep engagement with symbolism.
-He employs mediums such as oil on canvas, wax on panel, works on paper, drawings, and limited edition prints to create pieces that engage with themes of spirituality and reception aesthetics.
+He works across various mediums, including painting, drawing and printmaking.
+Wyatt's practice encompasses both abstract and figurative painting, and is characterized by expressive brushwork, rich colour palettes and a deep engagement with symbolism.
+He employs mediums such as oil on canvas, wax on panel, works on paper, drawings and limited edition prints to create pieces that engage with themes of spirituality and reception aesthetics.

 Cubitt